thednp/position-observer/README.md

 [![vitest version](https://img.shields.io/badge/vitest-2.1.4-brightgreen)](https://vitest.dev/)
 [![vite version](https://img.shields.io/badge/vite-5.4.10-brightgreen)](https://vitejs.dev/)

 If you were looking for an observer that could replace all your `resize` and/or `scroll` EventListeners JANK, this should be it!
-The **PositionObserver** works with `requestAnimationFrame` under the hood for maximum performance and its functionality resembles very much to the [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver) and the [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver), but with a much more simple design.
+The **PositionObserver** works with `requestAnimationFrame` under the hood its functionality resembles very much to a combination of the [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver) and the [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver), but with a much more simple design.

+What can you use after your element has intersected?
+How to listen to resize or scroll without attaching event listeners?
+What's the most efficient solution to all this?
 In most cases you might not need both of these two observers, the **PositionObserver** can prove to be more useful.

 ## How it works
 * when the observer is initialized without a callback, it will throw an `Error`;
 * if you call the `observe()` method without a valid HTMLElement target, it will throw an `Error`;
 * if the target isn't attached to the DOM, it will not be added to the observer entries;
-* once propertly set up, the **PositionObserver** will observe the changes of either top, left, bottom or right (the extremes) for a given HTMLElement target;
+* once propertly set up, the **PositionObserver** will observe the changes of either top, left, width or height for a given HTMLElement target as well as the scroll position of a designated parent element;
 * only when at least one of these values changes the callback will be invoked.